MaxencePPierre/effective-bassoon/README.md

 # effective-bassoon

-## Objective
+Physic-guide is a NSQ producer.

-I want to try a simple implementation of NSQ in Golang.
+topic: `effective_bassoon`